TalaoDAO/connectors/documentation/verifier_agents_mcp.md

-# MCP Server for Wallet Data Verification
+# MCP Wallet Verification for AI Agents

 **Audience:** developers building AI agents that need to authenticate a user with their **data wallet** (EUDI-compatible, e.g., Talao) using **MCP** + **OIDC4VP** (pull model).